LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/installing-the-context-menu/index.rst

 SQL Connection configuration
 ----------------------------

-The operations for the context menu is dependent on access to SQL  Check the configuration of the :doc:`/getting-started/first-time-installation/configuration-of-connection-string/index`
+The operations for the context menu is dependent on access to SQL using either an ODBC connection or a Web API connection.
+Check the configuration of the :doc:`/getting-started/first-time-installation/configuration-of-connection-string/index`

 Context Menu Access
 -------------------